mouhyemen/RoboND-Project_Controls/README.md

 ```

 ## 5. Pick and Place Results
-The final task is to execute a `ROS` node that performs the perception pipeline (outlined above) and waits for a `ROS` service to pick and place the detected objects.
+The final task is to execute a **ROS** node that performs the perception pipeline (outlined above) and waits for a **ROS** service to pick and place the detected objects.

 ### 5.1 Get Object information
-First, I created a class that will contain about an object's name, which arm of PR-2 robot should pick it up, which box to be dropped in, its picking position, and finally its dropping position.
+A Python class is created that contains information about an object's name, which arm of PR-2 robot for picking up the object, which box to be dropped in, picking position of object, and finally dropping position of object inside the box.

 ```python
 class get_object_info(object):